Jose Gutierez Xtravaganza: Career

 In the fall of 2012, Jose Xtravaganza partnered with filmmaker Jason Last, known for his cutting-edge fashion work, to create the short film VOGUE(ing).
 As Jason Last explained, "(Jose) came on board with one very specific request – that we create something special together and present Vogue(ing) in a new way, steering clear of the obvious first degree references that would otherwise be deemed as simply syndicating what already was."
 Toward this end, The Black Soft recorded "The Ballad of Venus" (inspired by the life of Venus Xtravaganza) to which Jose Xtravaganza choreographed a fresh and contemporary work using the physical vocabulary and attitude of voguing.

 Twenty-four years after House of Xtravaganza members first took voguing to Japan, they returned for a multi-page feature published in the January 2013 issue of Vogue Japan.
 Photographed by Terry Richardson with cover supermodel Joan Smalls, the editorial titled "How to Vogue for Vogue" featured eight House members including former Madonna dancers/choreographers Father Jose Gutierez X and Luis Camacho X.

 In September 2013, Swedish electro-pop duo ICONA POP released the music video "All Night" featuring Father Jose X along with other ballroom personalities.

 In January 2014, luxury fashion retailer Barneys released a catalog and supporting campaign in support of transgender men and women.
 The campaign was created by noted photographer and filmmaker Bruce Weber.
 Father Jose and other House of Xtravaganza members were heavily featured as part of the campaign which supported the National Center for Transgender Equality and the New York City Lesbian, Gay, Bisexual, and Transgender Community Center.

 For the 2015 twenty-fifth anniversary of the original release of Madonna's Vogue, Jose reunited with fellow Blond Ambition dancer Salim "Slam" Gauwloos for a video tribute broadcast on MTV.

-Mr. Gutierez is featured in the 2015 documentary Strike a Pose directed by Ester Gould and Reijer Zwaan.
+Gutierez is featured in the 2015 documentary Strike a Pose directed by Ester Gould and Reijer Zwaan.
 The film follows the lives of Madonna's Blond Ambition dancers 25 years later, the dancers sharing their own stories about life during and after the famed 1990 tour.
 The film premiered at the Berlin International Film Festival in February 2016 to positive reviews.
 The film was screening at numerous international film festivals before being released for broader distribution.

 He appeared in the 2016 short form documentary film “WALK!”, commenting on the history and development of the ballroom scene over the past 30 years.

 For the Baz Luhrmann-created television series The Get Down, Jose served as a dance coach as well as appearing in the series.
 The musical drama series, set in the South Bronx of the 1970s against a backdrop of disco and the birth of hip hop, was released by Netflix in summer 2016.

 In 2018 Jose was cast in a supporting role in the fictionalized representation of the New York ball scene in the television series Pose.
 As of 2021 he continues his relationship with the series through its third season.